 This policy shall be included in the WSU Policies and Procedures Manual and shared with appropriate constituencies of the University.

-The Provost and the Vice President for Campus Life and University Relations shall have shared responsibility for publication, dissemination and implementation of this University policy.
+The Provost and Senior Vice President and the Vice President for Student Affairs shall have shared responsibility for publication, dissemination and implementation of this University policy.

 July 14, 2010